 Living the ways of the beach runs in their blood.
 They will gladly share it and teach you.
 Once you are out on the water learning to steer a surfing board or an outrigger canoe, you will forget about the world outside.

 Learning how to surf in Waikiki is like learning how to ride a bike.
 With a little guidance and persistence you will be standing up surfing in no time.
 Lessons start from shore, reviewing some of the mechanics and safety.
 Now the fun begins as you paddle out on a longboard with you guide beside you in search of waves and riding them back to shore.
-It’s an amazing feeling hard to put into words!

 The Moana Surfrider Hotel has witnessed a good century plus of changes to it and all that surrounds it in Waikiki.
 But she still provides the magic it was originally intended.